-As a university student, it's important that you get amongst it.
-This page gives you a list of clubs you can join to make the most of your university experience.
-You can also check out AUTSA for more information and how to start a new club.
+Get involved – browse our list of clubs you can join to make the most of your university experience.
+You can also check out AUTSA for more clubs and societies to join.

 All students are automatically members of the AUT Student Association.
 Check the AUTSA website for other student clubs and societies – including diversity, cultural, faculty-based, and religious groups and more.
 Or email firstname.lastname@example.org for more information.